openshift/windows-machine-config-bootstrapper/docs/README.md

 Repeat the above steps for the `system:node:$NODE_NAME` csr which will appear shortly.

 You can now do `oc get nodes`, and see the Windows node has joined the cluster.

+### Ansible

+Follow the instructions in `tools/ansible/README.md`, and ensure the playbook completes successfully.